AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 The idea behind action masking is simple.
 It consists in replacing the logits associated to impossible actions at \(-\infty\).
 </p>
 {{</ math.inline >}}
-As we represent our values using `float32` we will take the lowest possible value that can be represented with 32 bits.
-In `Pytorch` we get this value with the following command:  `torch.finfo(torch.float.dtype).min` and the value is `-3.40e+38`.

 **The question now is why applying this mask prevents impossible actions being selected?**

 1. **Value-based algorithm (Q-Learning)** :
 {{< math.inline >}}
 <p>
 In the value-based approach, we select the highest estimated value of the action-value function \(Q(s, a)\).